vbpupil/product-library/README.md

 ## Pricing

 ### SinglePrice
-This handles most use cases when a product variation may have a few prices attributed to it such as price, special price, cost price etc but will only be sold for a single price.
-When asking the object for its **getPrice()** method you will be returned a single price.
-Note the object will run a check to see if the Special price is set/valid and return that if true, if not the sell price will be returned.
+This handles most use cases when a product variation may have a few prices attributed to it such as prices, special prices, cost prices etc but will only be sold for a single prices.
+When asking the object for its **getPrice()** method you will be returned a single prices.
+Note the object will run a check to see if the Special prices is set/valid and return that if true, if not the sell prices will be returned.

 ### MatrixPrice
-This object will handle the matrix price style structure, ie:
+This object will handle the matrix prices style structure, ie:

 | Qty     | Price |
 | ------- |:-----:|